-- 129. Generally under s 5(8A) all levies a UTBC receives from members are subject to GST.
+- 134. Generally under s 5(8A) all levies a UTBC receives from members are subject to GST.
 However, levies it raises to pay ground rent to which s 14(1)(ca) applies are exempt from GST.
-In summary, the issue is as follows: - Levies a UTBC receives from members as a reimbursement for a payment it makes of an amount that would, if not charged to the body corporate, be payable by the member for an exempt supply to the member can be treated as exempt from GST. - Where a UTBC charges a mixed levy to pay for ground rent and other expenses, only amounts that relate to the payment of ground rent would satisfy the levy exclusion in s 5(8A). - Where some units in a unit title development are used for the principal purpose of accommodation in a dwelling and some are not, the landowner's supply of leasehold land must be apportioned between land used for the principal purpose of accommodation in a dwelling and land used for other purposes.
-The supply of leasehold land is only an exempt supply to the extent it is used for the principal purpose of accommodation in a dwelling (s 14(1)(ca)). - When apportioning between land used for the principal purpose of accommodation in a dwelling and land used for other purposes, it is likely that apportionment based on the members' ownership or utility interests will be appropriate.
-However, it may be reasonable to apportion on a unit basis where the units are largely the same size or using a floor area basis. - If the method of apportionment used for the supply of leasehold land (by the landowner to the UTBC) is different to the way the UTBC collects levies to pay ground rent, the UTBC and the landowner may have different output tax obligations.
+In summary, the issue is as follows: - Levies a UTBC receives from members as a reimbursement for a payment it makes of an amount that would, if not charged to the body corporate, be payable by the member for an exempt supply to the member can be treated as exempt from GST. - Where a UTBC charges a mixed levy to pay for ground rent and other expenses, only amounts that relate to the payment of ground rent would satisfy the levy exclusion in s 5(8A). - Where some units in a unit title development are used for the principal purpose of accommodation in a dwelling and some are not, the landowner's supply of leasehold land by way of rental to a UTBC should be apportioned between land used for the principal purpose of accommodation in a dwelling and land used for other purposes.
+The supply of leasehold land by way of rental is only an exempt supply to the extent it is used for the principal purpose of accommodation in a dwelling (s 14(1)(ca)). - When apportioning between land used for the principal purpose of accommodation in a dwelling and land used for other purposes, it is likely that apportionment based on the members' ownership or utility interests will be appropriate.
+However, it may alternatively be reasonable to apportion on a unit basis where the units are largely the same size or using a floor area basis.

+If the method of apportionment used for the supply of leasehold land by way of rental (by the landowner to the UTBC) is different to the way the UTBC calculates levies to pay ground rent, the UTBC and the landowner may have different output tax obligations.